Worm (dance move)

 The worm was performed at shows in the 1970s and was popularized widely during the 1980s "funk" period, and continues to be associated with breakdancing.

-The move has been used and popularized by WWE wrestler Scotty 2 Hotty as his finishing maneuver ending with a chop drop, and would later be used by Otis Dozovic as his signature maneuver called the "Caterpillar" ending with a standing elbow drop.
-David Arquette, as a wrestler, has used the worm dance either ending with a chop drop as a finisher in WCW along with a standing elbow drop later on in the independent circuit.
+The move has been used by WWE wrestler Scotty 2 Hotty as his finishing maneuver ending with a chop drop and would later be used by Otis Dozovic as his signature maneuver called the "Caterpillar" ending with a standing elbow drop.
+David Arquette, as a wrestler, has used the worm dance ending with a standing elbow drop finisher in WCW and later on in the independent circuit.

+Michael Fassbender has demonstrated the worm dance move on several talk shows and press events.
+His most notable performance of the worm occurred on "The Graham Norton Show" in 2017.
+It has since become one of his recurring party tricks and is now commonly associated with Fassbender's public persona.